 On March 11, 2014, the Board of the Company appointed Ulrich W. Mueller, Ph.D., as the Company's Chief Operating Officer.
 This is the initial hiring step implanting a plan to put in place a core organization that can manage the Company's expanding clinical trials and deliver on the Bio-Path business plan vision of rapidly converting validated protein disease targets into proprietary liposome-antisense drug candidates that enter Phase I clinical trials.
 In April 2014, the Company progressed further with its organization plan by hiring a director of clinical trials, controller and director of information technology.
 Subsequent to the close of the second quarter, 2014, the Company has hired additional personnel to add further to the core organization.
-The Company anticipates that by the end of the third quarter 2014 it will have added the remaining employees to complete the organization plan.
+As of the end of third quarter 2014 the Company has substantially completed its current organization plan.

 In April 2014 the Company entered in a lease for a larger office space.
-The new, expanded size office is required for the core organization the Company is adding.
+The new, expanded size office is required for the core organization the Company has added.

-As of June 30, 2014, Bio-Path had \$15,721,128 in cash on hand.
+As of September 30, 2014, Bio-Path had \$14,636,602 in cash on hand.